3 Days In San Francisco, CA: The Perfect Weekend Itinerary

 Chinatown Streets - Free Things to Do in San Francisco

-Starting at the iconic Dragon’s Gate on Grant Avenue and Bush Street, you can browse trinket shops and tea shops, visit the famous Golden Gate Fortune Cookie Factory, explore the district with a culinary walking tour, or pop into various restaurants/delis to try all the dim sum your heart desires.
+From there, visit the famous Golden Gate Fortune Cookie Factory, explore the district with a culinary walking tour, or pop into various restaurants/delis to try all the dim sum your heart desires.

-DINNER AND DRINKS: NORTH BEACH
+DINNER AND DRINKS: HEAD BACK TO NORTH BEACH

 Betty Lou's - The Perfect 3 Day San Francisco Itinerary - TravelsWithElle

 Head back to North Beach for more wonderful Italian food.
 This is where we always tend to gravitate for dinners in SF.
-Again, Betty Lou’s Seafood and Grill won’t disappoint.

 After dinner, stop by one of the many gelato shops for dessert, or pop into one of the always-festive neighborhood bars or pubs for a few drinks before heading back to your hotel.